Mastodon background

 Unlock the full brightness of your XDR display

-The 2021 MacBook Pro and the Pro Display XDR feature an incredibly bright panel (1600 nits!), but which is locked by macOS to a third of its potential (500 nits...).
+The MacBook Pro (since 2021) and the Pro Display XDR feature an incredibly bright panel (1600 nits!), but which is locked by macOS to a third of its potential (500 nits...).

 Lunar can remove the brightness lock and allow you to increase the brightness past that limit.